-- · Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles. - · Cool containers with flooding quantities of water until well after fire is out. - · ALWAYS stay away from tanks engulfed in fire. - For massive fire, use unmanned master stream devices or monitor nozzles; if this is impossible, withdraw from area and let fire burn.
+- Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles. - · Cool containers with flooding quantities of water until well after fire is out. - ALWAYS stay away from tanks in direct contact with flames. - · For massive fire, use unmanned master stream devices or monitor nozzles; if this is impossible, withdraw from area and let fire burn.